 Visa Processing Application

-The Procedure starts online, the requested information is added, the appointment is scheduled and a fee is paid.
+The Procedure of obtaining residency in Uruguay starts online, the requested information is added, the appointment is scheduled and a fee is paid.
 The web system confirms the start of the procedure and two transaction numbers, a) GUID identifier, by means of which the citizen can access the monitoring portal and identify its procedure and, b) the Simple Processing Identifier, by which its procedure can be identified in its inbox through the ID number.

 Then it must be presented at the National Immigration Office on the day and time scheduled at the beginning of the application.
 They will be communicated through the contact email once the document has been issued.